alexandergg/Coral-Edge-TPU/Readme.md

 2. Plug your HDMI cable to the HDMI port labeled.
 3. Vizualize the Mendel Linux System Interface on your screen to interact with them.

-When we finished with the steps above and we see the Mendel interface in our monitor, we can continue with the execution of the helmet detection project.
+When we finished with the steps above and we see the Mendel interface in our monitor, we can continue with the execution of the detection project.

 ### Run a model on the Edge TPU
 To run a model on edge TPU, in that case in Coral Dev Board, we initially download the EdgeTPU source repository of Google Coral Source, the project structure is like this: